 The JMB Foundation Applications for Funding process has been launched to provide a framework for the allocation of funds, raised by the Foundation to support the needs of young people with an acquired brain injury.

 It is a bi-annual process.
-Applications for funding for the period 1 July to 31 Dec 2022 will be accepted until 5 pm on 30 April 2022.
-Applications received after this date will be considered for 2022 Rd 2 (funding period 1 Jan to 30 Jun 2023).
+Applications for funding for the period 1 January to 30 June 2023 will be accepted until 5 pm on 31 October 2022.
+Applications received after this date will be considered for 2023 Rd 1 (funding period 1 July – 31 December 2023).

-You may download an application form and Application for Funding Guidelines here.
+You can download an application form and Application for Funding Guidelines here.

 To be eligible applicants must: